Voodoo Macbeth: Revivals

 Using the original 1936 promptbook, in 1977, the Henry Street Settlement's New Federal Theatre revived the production, starring Lex Monson and Esther Rolle.

 In 2001, Lenwood Sloan created the Vo-Du Macbeth, inspired in part by the 1936 Federal Theatre production.

 The National Black Arts Festival announced their plans to revive the play in 2012 in Atlanta, with funding from the National Endowment for the Arts.

 The American Century Theater produced the play in 2013.

 Influence

 In 2021, a biopic titled Voodoo Macbeth premiered at the Cleveland International Film Festival.
 Produced by the USC School of Cinematic Arts, it chronicles the creation of the original 1936 production, starring Inger Tudor as Rose McClendon and Jewell Wilson Bridges as Orson Welles.

-In 2017, Bob Devin Jones directed a production of Voodoo Macbeth inspired by Welles's version, but different from it.
+In 2017, Bob Devin Jones directed a production of Voodoo Macbeth that was inspired by Welles's version.
+Jones' version starred Calvin M. Thompson as Macbeth and Erica Sutherlin as Lady Macbeth.
+The show ran from April 7th to April 23, and it was performed at Studio@620 in St. Petersburg, Florida.